rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ```bash
 git push
 ```
 11. In order for Jenkins to be able to run `npm` builds and installs we must configure a `jenkins-build-slave` for Jenkins to use.
 This slave will be dynamically provisioned when we run a build.
 It needs to have NodeJS and npm installed in it.
-These slaves can take a time to build themselves so to speed up we have placed the slave within OpenShift and added the tag to link to an imagestream in our templates/jenkins-s2i.yml.
+These slaves can take a time to build themselves so to speed up we have placed the slave within OpenShift and an ImageStream, with the "role=jenkins-slave" label, is added by the Configuration-as-Code run managed by the openshift-applier run below.

 12. Now your code is commited; run the OpenShift Applier to add the config to the cluster
 ```bash